psychemedia/storytelling-notes/wife-selling.md

 4th S. X. Nov.
 9, 1872, no. 254, p378

 "Wife Selling" (4th S. x.
-311.) — Another version of the old ballad is given in *The Vocal Library*, 1818 (No. 1756), differing in several lines from your correspondent’s copy, and containing two more stanzas, which bring the ballad to a satisfactory conclusion.
+311.) — Another version of the old ballad is given in *The Vocal Library*, 1818 (No. 1756), differing in several lines from your correspondent's copy, and containing two more stanzas, which bring the ballad to a satisfactory conclusion.

 It is as follows : —